in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 #### Implementing Routing

-When user clicks the update course button on the course listing page, we would want to route to the course component.
+When the user clicks the update course button on the course listing page, we would want to route to the course component.
 How do we do it?
-That's where Routing comes into picture.
+That's where Routing comes into the picture.

 /src/component/InstructorApp.jsx